White House

 'Hope is on the way': Pence, Karen & Surgeon General get coronavirus vaccine live TV 12/18/2020

-On 12/18/2020, Vice President Mike, second lady Karen Pence and Surgeon General Jerome Adams were all administered the vaccine developed by U.S. pharmaceutical company Pfizer during a ceremony in the Eisenhower Executive Office Building that was carried live across multiple television networks.
-They were attended to by staff from Walter Reed National Military Medical Center, and their joint appearance was billed as an effort to shore up public confidence in the vaccination process.
+On December 18, 2020, Vice President Mike Pence, Second Lady Karen Pence, and Surgeon General Jerome Adams were administered the Pfizer-BioNTech coronavirus vaccine during a televised ceremony in the Eisenhower Executive Office Building.
+The event, carried live across multiple television networks, made Pence the highest-ranking elected official in the United States to receive the recently authorized vaccine.
+Medical staff from Walter Reed National Military Medical Center administered the shots, and the joint appearance was designed to build public confidence in the vaccination process as the pandemic continued to inflict record levels of death and new infections.

 “To truly promote confidence in these vaccines, we must start by acknowledging this history of mistreatment and exploitation of minorities by the medical community and the government,” Adams said.
 “But then we need to explain and demonstrate all that has been done to correct and address these wrongs.”